important alert

 1. 1.
 If an emergency exists because the condition or location of a tree presents such a clear and present danger to structures or the public that there is insufficient time to obtain a tree permit, the hazardous portion of the tree may be removed without first obtaining a revision to an approved tree plan.

 2. 2.
-Any person who removes a tree under the provisions of this Section shall, within 7 days of such action, apply for a revision to the approved tree plan.
-The application shall include photographs or other documentation to prove that an emergency existed.
-The BDS Director will evaluate the information to determine whether an emergency existed.
+Any person who removes a tree under the provisions of this Section must, within seven days of such action, apply for a revision to the approved tree plan.
+The application must include photographs or other documentation to prove that an emergency existed.
+The City Administrator will evaluate the information to determine whether an emergency existed.
 Failure to submit an application or provide information documenting the emergency nature of the event may be pursued as a violation per Chapter 11.70.